tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure Backup.md

 - Celestial Gem of Protection (rare major item).
 A gift from a celestial, produced by celestial magic and given to [[Riswynn]] in exchange for her aid.
 - [[Silverspark Gauntlets]] (uncommon major item)
 - Dragonhide Cloak (uncommon major item).
 Made from the hide of a white dragon; purchased in Zvervinka.
-- Masterwork shield, constructed of 7.5 lb of [[Skaer steel]] by [[Umli]].
+- Masterwork shield, constructed of 7.5 lb of [[Skaer Steel]] by [[Umli]].
 Grants +1 additional bonus to AC, and +2 to bonus to Dexterity saving throws against effects targeting only you, or that you could reasonably block with a shield. %%add item, d&d beyond link%%

 Minor items:
 - Coin of Delving (common minor item)